-This classic mummy sleeping bag has a shaped toe box which gives you more foot and knee room while still keeping the bag’s overall volume low (and therefore more efficient to warm up).
+This classic mummy sleeping bag from REI Co Op has a shaped toe box which gives you more foot and knee room while still keeping the bag’s overall volume low (and therefore more efficient to warm up).

-The bag’s fill is water-resistant down that is RDS Certified, and this bag is Bluesign approved.
+The bag’s fill is water-resistant down that is RDS Certified, and it’s Bluesign approved.

 - Choose if: you’re on a budget or want a lightweight down-free option and appreciate the care that’s gone into creating a 100% recycled warm sleeping bag